Show All Answers

-Maps are available online, at map dispensers located at trail parking lots and trailheads, at the Natural Resource Commission Office in Town Hall and at the Town Clerk's Office.
+Maps and guides are available online, at map dispensers located at trail parking lots and trailheads, in the west lobby of Town Hall and at the Town Clerk’s Office.
 You can get trail maps for all the town trails and detailed trail maps for Boulder Brook Reservation, Centennial Reservation, Morses Pond and the Town Forest.

 Come on one of our free guided walks.
 We run walks in the spring and fall.
 The walks are at an easy pace, less than two miles long, and last about one hour.
 Look for walk schedules on our website, announcements in the Townsman's Community Bulletin Board, and fliers posted on our map houses.

 Yes, dogs are welcomed on our trails.
 The dog can be off-leash if under voice control by the owner.
 We encourage walkers to pick up after their dogs and properly dispose of the waste.
 Remember that the town has a restriction on the number of dogs on conservation land: No more than two dogs per person, or three dogs with a permit.

 Yes, our trails are used by bicyclists for recreation and commuting, and by children going to school.
 The most popular bicycling trail, and frequently used by families, is the Brook Path because of its level surface.
 Note that all motorized use of the trails on open space lands is prohibited.